saleem/PakTraining/CombinedWorkshopOutline.md

 #Outcomes of workshop

-## Learn how to design better software
+* Learn how to design better software
-## Learn how to make better buy vs build decisions
+* Learn how to make better buy vs build decisions
-## Adopt best practices for understanding and meeting the needs of users
+* Adopt best practices for understanding and meeting the needs of users

-## Requirements for the users (trainer and students)

-#Three Areas:
+#Three Focus Areas:

 Knowledge
   - What do we know already as individuals and as a group to accelerate the goals of the project.